 As in section 24.5 for attractor basins, the state-space matrix plots each state in the space-time pattern on a 2d grid near the bottom of the screen, plotting decimal values representing the left half of the bit/value string (x-axis) against the right half (y-axis).
 If n is odd, the extra bit/value is included on the left, and the grid is a flat rectangle, otherwise the grid is square.
 Although the state-space matrix will give an output for any network size and value-range, only a limited number, X, of the most significant bits/values are included from each half of the string to find its decimal value (an unsigned long int).
 X for different value-range v corresponds to table 7.2.

-3Other types of state-space scatter-plots are the "entropy-density plot" (section 32.12.3), and the "Derrida plot" (chapter 22).
+&lt;sup>3Other types of state-space scatter-plots are the "entropy-density plot" (section 32.12.3), the "return map by density" (32.12.7, and the "Derrida plot" (chapter 22).